Fusion-Party-Aus/Formal-Documents/Constitution.md

 4. The ordinary business of the annual general meeting is as follows—

-   1. to confirm the minutes of the previous annual general meeting and of any special general meeting held immediately prior to the annual general meeting;
+   a) to confirm the minutes of the previous annual general meeting and of any special general meeting held immediately prior to the annual general meeting;

    2. to receive and consider—

-      1. i. the annual report of the Committee on the activities of the Association during the preceding financial year; and
+      i) i. the annual report of the Committee on the activities of the Association during the preceding financial year; and

       2. ii. the financial statements of the Association for the preceding financial year submitted by the Committee in accordance with Part 7 of the Act;